metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_input_v1alpha2_manifest.md

 Optional:

-- `buffer_max_size` (String) Specify maximum buffer memory size used to recieve a forward message.The value must be according to the Unit Size specification.
+- `buffer_max_size` (String) Specify maximum buffer memory size used to recieve a forward message.
+The value must be according to the Unit Size specification.
-- `bufferchunk_size` (String) Set the initial buffer size to store incoming data.This value is used too to increase buffer size as required.The value must be according to the Unit Size specification.
+- `bufferchunk_size` (String) Set the initial buffer size to store incoming data.
+This value is used too to increase buffer size as required.
+The value must be according to the Unit Size specification.
 - `listen` (String) Listener network interface.
 - `port` (Number) Port for forward plugin instance.
 - `tag` (String) in_forward uses the tag value for incoming logs.
 If not set it uses tag from incoming log.